 1 2 3 4 and private programs and actions that are consistent with the Shoreline Management Program Restoration Plan (County Resolution 2007-011) and other approved restoration plans.
-5 B. -Objectives : - 6 7 8 9 10 111-1: Encourage and facilitate cooperative restoration and enhancement programs between local, state, and federal public agencies, tribes, nonprofit organizations, and landowners to address shorelines with impaired ecological functions and/or processes.
+5 B. -Objectives:- 6 7 8 9 10 11I-1: Encourage and facilitate cooperative restoration and enhancement programs between local, state, and federal public agencies, tribes, nonprofit organizations, and landowners to address shorelines with impaired ecological functions and/or processes.
 11 12 13 14 15 16 11I-2: Restore and enhance shoreline ecological functions, and processes, and as well as shoreline features through voluntary and incentive-based public and private programs, such as the Shore Friendly Program developed by the Washington State Department of Fish and Wildlife, Washington State Department of Natural Resources, and the Environmental Protection Agency.
 17 18 11I-3: Target restoration and enhancement towards improving habitat requirements of priority and/or locally important wildlife species.
-19 20 21 22 23 111-4: Ensure restoration and enhancement is consistent with and, where practicable, prioritized based on the biological recovery goals for early Chinook and bull trout populations and other species and/or populations for which a recovery plan is available.
-24 25 26 27 28 29 111-5: Integrate restoration and enhancement with other parallel natural resource management efforts such as the WRIA 1 Salmonid Recovery Plan, Drayton Harbor and Portage Bay Shellfish Protection District Plans, WRIA 1 Watershed Management Plan, Whatcom County Comprehensive Plan, and the Puget Sound Salmon Recovery Draft Plan.
-31 32 Chapter 23.30 Designations Shoreline Jurisdiction and Area Environment 33 23.30.022 Shorelin ne area designations.
-34 35 A. A set of 10 shoreline area designations has been developed as a part of the SMPthis program.
-The purpose of the shoreline area designations is to provide a systematic, rational, and equitable basis upon which to guide and regulate together with the degree of human alteration; and
+19 20 21 22 23 11I-4: Ensure restoration and enhancement is consistent with and, where practicable, prioritized based on the biological recovery goals for early Chinook and bull trout populations and other species and/or populations for which a recovery plan is available.
+24 25 26 27 28 29 11I-5: Integrate restoration and enhancement with other parallel natural resource management efforts such as the WRIA 1 Salmonid Recovery Plan, Drayton Harbor and Portage Bay Shellfish Protection District Plans, WRIA 1 Watershed Management Plan, Whatcom County Comprehensive Plan, and the Puget Sound Salmon Recovery Draft Plan.
+31 32 Chapter 23.30 Designations Shoreline Jurisdiction and Area Environment 33 ne area designations.
+34 noreline area designations has been developed as a part of the 25 A. A Set of the shortened and designations have designed as a part of the